First Time Again

 "First Time Again" is the sixth season premiere of the post-apocalyptic horror television series The Walking Dead, which aired on AMC on October 11, 2015.
 The episode was written by Scott M. Gimple and Matthew Negrete, and directed by Greg Nicotero.
 The episode aired in an expanded 90-minute time slot.

-Still having trouble assimilating into Alexandria, Rick Grimes (Andrew Lincoln) and his group come up with a plan to lure a massive herd of walkers away from a quarry near Alexandria.
-In the midst of the new threat, flashbacks show the events following Pete's death, including Rick's new leadership role and reunion with Morgan Jones (Lennie James).
+Still having trouble assimilating into the Alexandria Safe-Zone, Rick Grimes (Andrew Lincoln) and his group come up with a plan to lure a gargantuan herd of walkers away from a quarry near Alexandria.
+In the midst of this new threat, flashbacks show the events following Pete's execution, including Rick's new leadership role and reunion with Morgan Jones (Lennie James).

 This episode features many recurring guest stars, including Alexandria newcomers from the comic book series, such as Heath (Corey Hawkins), Scott (Kenric Green), and Carter (Ethan Embry); the latter is an amalgamation of several comic book characters.

 Plot

-Rick and the Alexandrians stand at the top of a granite quarry filled with thousands of walkers.
-As Rick begins to make a speech outlining his plan to lure the walkers out of the quarry and away from the Alexandria Safe-Zone, a rock collapses beneath one of the trucks that had been blocking an exit, freeing the walkers.
+Rick and a group of Alexandrians stand at the top of a granite quarry filled with thousands of walkers.
+During Rick's speech outlining his plan to lure the walkers out of the quarry and away from the Alexandria Safe-Zone, a rock collapses beneath one of the trucks that had been blocking an exit, freeing the walkers.
 Rick is forced to immediately execute his plan, a day ahead of schedule, while the Alexandrians who haven't been told the details flee for their lives.
 Flare guns and Daryl's noisy motorcycle are used to lure the walkers out in a parade, turning them west and up a valley.

-Black and white flashbacks show select events following the town council meeting where Reg and Pete were killed.
-Deanna blames Gabriel for turning her against Rick's group; Pete's oldest son Ron becomes alienated from his mother, Jessie; Glenn brings Nicholas in for medical treatment, concealing his actions; Tara awakens; Morgan and Rick reunite.
+Black and white flashbacks present select events following the town council meeting where Reg and Pete were killed: Deanna berates Gabriel for turning her against Rick's group; Pete's oldest son Ron becomes alienated from his mother, Jessie; Glenn brings Nicholas in for medical treatment, concealing his actions; Tara awakens; Morgan and Rick reunite.

 In the morning, Heath (Corey Hawkins) returns from a two-week supply run with his team of Scott (Kenric Green) and Annie (Beth Keener).
-Morgan tells Rick about the "Wolves", when they encounter Tobin and Gabriel burying Pete and Reg's corpses.
-Rick stops them from burying Pete saying the killer should not be buried within the walls, while the grieving Deanna tells them to discard Pete's corpse in a lonely woods.
-There, Rick and Morgan discover the quarry where they deposit walkers accidentally attracted by Pete's oldest son Ron, who had followed them.
-Rick realizes that the quarry serves as a walker trap that had helped keep Alexandria safe, but it now represents a serious threat with hundreds of walkers behind barricades which will eventually fail.
-Morgan has been provoking Rick to question his conscience, and in Ron's presence Rick changes his mind and begins to dig a grave for Pete instead of dumping his body like trash.
+Morgan tells Rick about the "Wolves", and encounter Gabriel and Tobin burying Pete and Reg's corpses.
+Rick stops them from burying Pete, saying the killer should not be buried within the walls, while the grieving Deanna tells them to discard Pete's corpse in a lonely woods.
+There, Morgan provokes Rick to question his conscience, and the duo discover the quarry where they deposit walkers accidentally attracted by Pete's oldest son Ron, who had followed them.
+Rick realizes that the quarry serves as a walker trap that had helped keep Alexandria safe, but it now represents a serious threat with thousands of walkers behind barricades, which will eventually fail.
+In Ron's presence, Rick changes his mind and begins to dig a grave for Pete instead of dumping his body like trash.